CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 Switches with Spectrum-2 and later use a newer <span class="a-tooltip">[KVD](## "Key Value Database")</span> scheme and an <span class="a-tooltip">[ATCAM](## "Algorythmic TCAM")</span> design that is more flexible and allows a higher ACL scale than Spectrum 1.
 There is no TCAM resource profile on Spectrum-2 and later.

-The following table shows the tested ACL rule limits on Spectrum-2 and later.
+The following table shows the tested ACL rule limits.
 Because the KVD and ATCAM space is shared with forwarding table entries, multicast route entries, and VLAN flow counters, these ACL limits might vary based on your use of other tables.

-These limits are valid when using any of the Spectrum-2 and later forwarding profiles, except for the l2-heavy-3 and v6-lpm-heavy1 profiles, which reduce the ACL scale significantly.
+These limits are valid when using any Spectrum-2 and later forwarding profile, except for the l2-heavy-3 and v6-lpm-heavy1 profiles, which reduce the ACL scale significantly.

 For Spectrum-2 and later, all profiles support the same number of rules.